davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 	- Often based on *scenarios*
 - GUI Testing
 	- Deliberate tests, specific input
-	- May be automated or
+	- May be automated or human-executed
+- Exploratory Testing
+	- Open-ended, human-driven exploration

 ## Exploratory Testing
+- Tests are not created in advance.
+- Testers check the system on-the-fly.
+- Guided by scenarios.
+- Often based on ideas noted before beginning.
+Testing as a thinking idea.
+About discovery, investigation, and role-playing.
+Tests end-to-end journeys through app.
+Test design and execution done concurrently
 ## Testing Percentages
 ## Testing
 ## Acceptance Testing